brandur/sorg/content/drafts/postgres-connections.md

   prepared statements.

 * **Statement pooling:** Connections are assigned only around individual statements.
-But this only works if an application gives up transactions, at which point it's losing a big advantage of using Postgres.
+This only works of course if an application gives up the use of transactions, at which point it's losing a big advantage of using Postgres in the first place.

 !fig src="/assets/postgres-connections/pgbouncer.svg" caption="Using PgBouncer to maintain a global connection pool to optimize connection use across all nodes."